Find a penny, pick it up. Have you ever heard that rhyme? Do you know that five or six versions of that poem exist?

 Is It Bad Luck to Pick Up a Penny on Tails?

-A superstitious friend of mine once told me that all tails up pennies should be turned over, so the head is facing up.
-My friend picks up pennies that are face up, but she also flips pennies that are face down.
+A superstitious friend of mine once told me that all tails up pennies should be turned over.
+She picks up pennies that are face up, but she also flips over pennies that are face down.

 “The next person who finds it will get lucky,” she told me.
 “I believe in karma,” she said, “so if they get lucky, I will too.”